GreptimeTeam/greptimeai/README.md

 # greptimeai

-Observability and analytics tool for LLM framework, service, etc.
+Observability and analytics tool for LLM framework, service, etc. You can find more examples and guides on [greptimeai-cookbook][greptimeai-cookbook]

 ## Installation